mangesh-ux/Profile-Creator-Application-MongoDB-express-node/README.md

 # Profile-Creator-Application-MongoDB-express-node
 This Project is built using fundamental concepts of API creation where registered users can create and update their profiles and other users can visit these profiles.
-The live preview can be seen at <a href = "https://young-eyrie-53467.herokuapp.com/">this link</a>.
+The live preview can be seen at <a href = "https://young-eyrie-53467.herokuapp.com/">this link</a>.(Reload once if it shows cannot read property 'find' of undefined)
 ## Technologies used
 <ul>
 <li>hbs view engine of ExpressJs</li>